Orama-Interactive/Pixelorama-Docs/docs/user_manual/user_interface/timeline.md

 ## Layers
 On the left side of the timeline, you will see the layer buttons.
 Clicking on a layer button will select the current layer.
 Double clicking will let you change the name of that layer.

-You can also drag and drop layer buttons to re-arrange them.
-This will also affect their corresponding cels.

 The layer buttons have three more buttons on them.
 The first toggles the layer's visibility.
 While invisible, the layer cannot be edited by the user.
 It will also remain invisible on export.
 The second locks and unlocks the layer.
 If the layer is locked, it cannot be edited by the user, but it does remain visible.
 The third button is used to automatically link the new cels that are being created.
 If it's toggled on, it is essentially a fast way to create linked cels.

 There are 6 more buttons located on top of the layers.
 These, in order of appearance: add a new layer, remove the current active layer, move the current layer up and down, clone current layer and merge the current layer with the one directly below it.